dorama-dev/drama-diary-privacy/index.md

 #### 4.2 Network Requests

 All requests to our server use HTTPS with TLS encryption.
-We do not retain request logs for more than 30 days.
+We do not associate network requests with individual users.

 #### 4.3 Retention